Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 You can construct a `LookupTable` using the following parameters.
 - `type` - the type of the headers in the lookup tables as a string.
 - `data` - the list of `Header` objects of the specified type that serves as the table's data set.
-- `caseSensitive` - a boolean flag of whether or not to perform case sensitive look-ups.
+- `caseSensitive` - a boolean flag of whether or not to perform case-sensitive look-ups.

-The following code snippet illustrates construction of a lookup table.
+The following code snippet illustrates the construction of a lookup table.

 ```cs
 var data = new List<Header> {